-An entity is the fundamental unit of content.
-Each entity has a type and is stored in a database for that type.
-An entity can be displayed as a link, as a small card, as a wide card, as an embed, or in a full page view (see views).
+An object is the fundamental unit of content.
+Each object has a type and is stored in a database for that type.
+An object can be displayed as a link, as a small card, as a wide card, as an embed, or in a full page view (see views).

-A collection is a subset of a database and can therefore only contain entities of the same content type.
+A collection is a subset of a database and can therefore only contain objects of the same content type.
 It enables you to curate content of the same content type.
-An entity can be part of as many collections as you like.
+An object can be part of as many collections as you like.

 A traditional link is pointing from one content to another content and describes a unidirectional relationship.
 A backlink is a link that also shows up on the content that is being linked to, making it a bidirectional relationship.